AdobeDocs/analytics-platform.en/help/ai-assistant.md

 | Pointed learning |<ul><li>What is the difference between Adobe Analytics and Customer Journey Analytics?</li><li>How do I build a calculated metric?</li></ul> |
 | Open discovery | <ul><li>How can I export a Workspace project?</li><li>How can I find duplicate Workspace components?</li></ul>  |
 | Troubleshooting | <ul><li>How long does it take for data to come into CJA?</li><li>How many derived fields can I have in a Customer Journey Analytics connection?</li></ul>|

-Questions outside the scope of Customer Journey Analytics, such as questions about other Adobe products like Adobe Target and the Adobe Creative Cloud Suite, cannot be answered.

-AI Assistant for Customer Journey Analytics is available to all product tiers.

 ## Feature Access